NotMe2007/NatroMacro/README.md

 This is where you can connect with the community, access guides and help channels, and download custom patterns, paths, and themes!

-Discord is our main platform for troubleshooting and update news!
+Discord is our primary platform for troubleshooting and receiving update news.

 <a href="https://discord.gg/natromacro">
   <picture>